Red imported fire ant: Etymology and common names

-The specific epithet of the red imported fire ant, invicta, derives from Latin, and means "invincible" or "unconquered".
+The species name of the red imported fire ant, invicta, derives from Latin, and means "invincible" or "unconquered".
 The epithet originates from the phrase Roma invicta ("unconquered Rome"), used as an inspirational quote until the fall of the Western Roman Empire in 476 AD.
-The generic name, Solenopsis, translates as "appearance" or "face" from Ancient Greek.
-It is a compound of two Ancient Greek words–solen, meaning "pipe" or "channel", and opsis, meaning "appearance" or "sight".
-The ant is commonly known as the "red imported fire ant" (abbreviated as RIFA).
-The "fire ant" part is because of the burning sensation caused by its sting.
-Alternative names include: the "fire ant", "red ant" or "tramp ant".
+The generic name, Solenopsis, translates as "appearance of a pipe".
+It is a compound of two Ancient Greek words, solen, meaning "pipe" or "channel", and opsis, meaning "appearance" or "sight".
+The ant is commonly known as the "red imported fire ant" (abbreviated as RIFA); the "fire ant" part is because of the burning sensation caused by its sting.
+Alternative names include "fire ant", "red ant" or "tramp ant".
 In Brazil, locals call the ant toicinhera, which derives from the Portuguese word toicinho (pork fat).